Louisiana Court Records

 The Louisiana State Prison System

-What is the Difference Between Jail and Prison in Louisiana?
+What Is The Difference Between Jail and Prison in Louisiana?

 Another distinction between jails and prisons in Louisiana is where they are located.
 Since most inmates in prisons are in the pre-trial stage of their proceedings or are anticipating sentencing, jails are usually placed within the streets of the courtroom in the center of each city where the prosecutions of the inmates are handled.
-Most prisons are housed in remote places and are classified as either minimum, medium, or full security.
+Most prisons are housed in remote places and classified as minimum, medium, or full security.
 Note that Louisiana is a state with the death penalty.
 Therefore, the department maintains a death row prison with capital punishment administration services at the Louisiana State Penitentiary, Angola.

-How Many Prisons are in Louisiana?
+How Many Prisons Are In Louisiana?

 Louisiana jails